 Con: Medicare Will Stay At Home

-Pro: Healthcare is Cheaper – Free Even – In A Lot of Countries
+Pro: Healthcare is Cheaper, or Free, in a Lot of Countries

 Con: Home Ownership Is More Complicated